 But before you do that, you need to get the Python package manager fully up and running.
 We use a Python packaging system called Conda and we specifically use its minimal version Miniconda.
 If you do not already have Conda, please follow the installation instructions for your operating system in getting started.

 After Miniconda is installed, we recommend creating a separate conda environment for IDAES.
 If you are unfamiliar with environments, a good starting guide is here.
-Create and activate a conda environment for the new IDAES installation with the following commands (we officially support python 3.7, but you may choose a version you prefer):
+Create and activate a conda environment for the new IDAES installation with the following commands (we officially support python 3.8 through 3.11, with 3.10 as a default):

-conda create -n idaes python=3.7 conda activate idaes
+conda create -n idaes python=3.10 conda activate idaes

 When setting up a conda environment like this, you must

 conda activate idaes whenever you open a fresh terminal window and wish to use IDAES.